burnoil/EndpointAdvisor/README.md

 - **System Monitoring**: Collects and displays real-time system metrics using PowerShell cmdlets (e.g., registry checks for pending restarts, OS build detection).
 - **Content Fetching**: Fetches external JSON content periodically using asynchronous jobs, with source indicators to show whether data is from remote or default.
 - **User Interaction**: Runs in the user context to display a system tray icon and GUI, with silent execution (`-WindowStyle Hidden`) for minimal disruption.
-- **Configuration**: Uses `LLNOTIFY.config.json` for customizable settings (e.g., `ContentDataUrl`, `RefreshInterval`), with defaults in the script for reliability.
+- **Configuration**: Uses `EndPoint Advisor.config.json` for customizable settings (e.g., `ContentDataUrl`, `RefreshInterval`), with defaults in the script for reliability.
-- **Deployment**: Designed for mass deployment via BigFix or similar, with files in a directory like `C:\ProgramData\LLNOTIFY` and run via a scheduled task at user logon.
+- **Deployment**: Designed for mass deployment via BigFix or similar, with files in a directory like `C:\ProgramData\EndPoint Advisor` and run via a scheduled task at user logon.
 - **Updates**: Supports auto-updates from GitHub, with version checks and seamless replacement (introduced in version 4.3.5).

 ## Use Case

-LLNOTIFY is ideal for enterprise environments with thousands of Windows endpoints, providing IT teams with a lightweight tool to:
+EndPoint Advisor is ideal for enterprise environments with thousands of Windows endpoints, providing IT teams with a lightweight tool to:
 - Monitor system health and certificate compliance.
 - Communicate announcements and support details to users.
 - Integrate with BigFix for deployment and patch reporting.